What Is Google Cloud Platform?

 GCP has been focused on making their deployments easier, especially for people with minimal software knowledge.
 But how can you get the most out of the cloud?

-Scale With the Right Tools
+Scale Google Cloud Platform with the Right Tools

 One of the biggest benefits of moving to the cloud is scale.
 Teams can store large files, work on bigger projects, deploy complex products, and get feedback and files faster.
 As you start building a tool stack, it is important to build a strong foundation.